 Tools and Tips for Team Cohesion

-Now you have got your team together, how do you make them work together?
+Now you have got your team together, how do you make them work together and become s strong team?
 Every team begins as a jumble of different individuals with diverse interests, ideas, and attitudes.
 The first rule when joining a team is to position our self within this team.
 That is natural, humans are social creatures, and our first instinct amongst a strange group is to establish our place as high as possible in the hierarchy.

 How the first few contacts between team members are managed will be critical to the long-term effectiveness of the team.
 Problems that are allowed to sprout in this beginning period will ingrain themselves into the team’s culture and become difficult to root out later.
 At this juncture, the most important factor is the person responsible for bonding the team and that person’s actions.